ramuta/gae-py3-boilerplate/README.md

 ## TODO

-- When a user logs in, send an email to the user with the info about the session (IP, platform, country)
-- Admin: when admin changes some user's email address, also delete all the user's session tokens
 - User change email:
     - in a similar way as reset password works
     - BUT, it only changes, if the user clicks verification link on the new email address